acgeodesy/acgeodesy.github.io/acheng.md

 ##Journal Papers
 - **C. Wang**, J. Wang, B. Duan, Global ionospheric model with international reference ionosphere constraint, Geomatics and Information Science of Wuhan University (in Chinese), *in press*
-- B. Duan, J. Wang, **C. Wang**, High-precision prediction of ships including speed and orientation, Geomatics and Information Science of Wuhan University (in Chinese), *in press*
+- Bingbing Duan, J. Wang, **C. Wang**, High-precision prediction of ships including speed and orientation, Geomatics and Information Science of Wuhan University (in Chinese), *in press*
-- B. Duan, J. Wang, **C. Wang**, Algebraic Solution of GPS Equations Based on HouseHold Transformation, Journal of Tongji University (natural science) (in Chinese), 42(7):1123-11126, 2014 [*EI*]
+- Bingbing Duan, J. Wang, **C. Wang**, Algebraic Solution of GPS Equations Based on HouseHold Transformation, Journal of Tongji University (natural science) (in Chinese), 42(7):1123-11126, 2014 [*EI*]
 - Wang H, **Wang C**, Wang J X, et al. Global characteristics of the second-order ionospheric delay error using inversion of electron density profiles from COSMIC occultation data.
 Sci China-Phys Mech Astron, 2014, 57: 365-374, doi: 10.1007/s11433-013-5376-y [*SCI*]
 - **C. Wang**, J. Wang, Assessment of global ionospheric maps and international reference ionosphere over China, Journal of Geodesy and Geodynamics (in Chinese), 33(3):125-128, 2013
 - **C. Wang**, J. Wang, Cycle slip detection and correction of single-frequency un-differenced phase observation, Journal of Tongji University (natural science) (in Chinese), 40(9):1393-1398, 2012 [*EI*]
 - **C. Wang**, J. Wang, L. He, Real time cycle slip detection based on Jarque-Bera test using bi-differences of code and phase, Geomatics and Information Science of Wuhan University (in Chinese), 37(6):693-696, 2012 [*EI*]
 - **C. Wang**, J. Wang, International reference ionosphere and its application in features analysis of ionosphere electron density, Journal of Geodesy and Geodynamics (in Chinese), 32(2):55-59, 2012
-- L. He, J. Wang, S. Song, W. Zhu, **C. Wang**, On construction of STRF based on SLR time series and transformation relationship between STRF and ITRF2008, Journal of Geodesy and Geodynamics (in Chinese), 31(6):104-108, 2011
+- Lina He, J. Wang, S. Song, W. Zhu, **C. Wang**, On construction of STRF based on SLR time series and transformation relationship between STRF and ITRF2008, Journal of Geodesy and Geodynamics (in Chinese), 31(6):104-108, 2011
 - **C. Wang**, J. Yang, G. Jiang, Application of regular expression in geodesy data processing, Science of Surveying and Mapping (in Chinese), 36(2):208-209, 2011

 ##Conference Papers